FFrankyy/DIRAC/README.md

 Before setting up the FINDER users should have `gcc` version 7.4.0 or higher.

 ## Hardware Requirements
-The `FINDER` model requires a standard computer with enough RAM and GPU to support the operations defined by a user.
+The `DIRAC` model requires a standard computer with enough RAM and GPU to support the operations defined by a user.
 For minimal performance, this will be a computer with about 4 GB of RAM and 16GB of GPU.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core